Read This First

 Prompt 3: To address claims of “self-evident” presuppositional knowledge, I would posit that beliefs that exceed the degree of inductive regularity available to the mind of the subject are irrational.
 And to say the beliefs warrant full certainty is logically incoherent.
 Interestingly, that also include logic since our confidence in logic also accrues to merely a high inductive density rather than to full certainty.
 Is this argument solid?

-The central claim is this: The argument introduces a compelling perspective on the nature of knowledge, especially regarding claims of “self-evident” presuppositional knowledge and the rationality of beliefs that claim full certainty.
+In plain terms: The argument introduces a compelling perspective on the nature of knowledge, especially regarding claims of “self-evident” presuppositional knowledge and the rationality of beliefs that claim full certainty.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Presuppositions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.